|Date of Birth||31 October 1950 , Toronto, Ontario, Canada|

 Born in Toronto, Ontario, in the year 1950, Candy found his passion for drama while attending a community college.
 He found a number of bit parts in Canadian television shows and also in such small films as Tunnel Vision (1976) and Find the Lady (1976).
 However, his big success came at the age of twenty-seven, when he became part of the comedy group "Second City" in Toronto.
 Alongside such soon-to-be Canadian stars as Catherine O'Hara (one of Candy's lifelong friends), Eugene Levy, Rick Moranis, and Harold Ramis, Candy was also part of the television show the group inspired.
 SCTV (1976) earned Candy a reputation for his quirky humor and his uncanny imitations of others.

 After the television series, Candy appeared alongside fellow Canadian Dan Aykroyd in the Steven Spielberg flop 1941 (1979).
-However, other jobs followed, and Candy landed a role, once again with Aykroyd, the successful classic The Blues Brothers (1980).
-Candy played a police officer who is part of the chase after Jake and Elwood Blues.
-The film was a hit, and Candy followed up accordingly.
+However, other jobs followed and Candy landed a role, once again with Aykroyd, in the successful classic The Blues Brothers (1980).
+Candy played a parole officer who is part of the chase after Jake and Elwood Blues.
+The film was a hit and Candy followed up accordingly.

 He took a second billing in the comedic film Brewster's Millions (1985) where a man must spend thirty million in order to inherit three hundred million from his deceased relative.
 Candy played the man's best friend, who accidentally gets in the way as much as helping out.
 Candy continued making films tirelessly, including the film Armed and Dangerous (1986) where he and Eugene Levy play characters who become security guards.